 Produce The Sitemap And Wire-frame

 A clearly defined web design site architecture and wire-frame are set out to establish user flow throughout the different pages of your website and streamline your sales process.
 Think of a web design sitemap as a blueprint for your website, and the web design wire-frame to be a guide of how your web design will actually look.
 The wire-frame won’t contain any finalized design elements until we complete content gathering.
 It will simply act as a guide for how your web design will ultimately look.

 This is where the fun part begins.
 Whenever we design a website for our clients, we go right back to the drawing board – drawing from the steps above in our process.

 Before a single pixel is created, we extract the answers from our client meetings above.
 We essentially translate their business goals, into their new web design.
-Apart from this, the client's new web design will be shaped by using existing branding elements such as colour choices, logo designs and graphic design elements.
+Apart from this, the client’s new web design will be shaped by using existing branding elements such as color choices, logo designs, and graphic design elements.

-An integral part of website design is to get quality information to be added as content on your website this has to fall inline with the fore mentioned keyword research and website goals.
+An integral part of website design is to get quality information.
+This will be used as content on your website and should fall in line with the fore mentioned keyword research and website goals.
 New perspective Design has streamlined this process with Google’s own Google drive platform.
-We have a integrated system with Google drive the allows clients to see the websites wire frame and upload image and text as they please.
-Our web developers have instant access to this material and would draw the website content from Google drive, it also insures that information is correctly structured from the get go.
+We have an integrated system with Google drive the allows clients to see the websites wireframe and upload image and text as they please.
+Our web developers have instant access to this material and would draw the website content from Google drive.
+This ensures that information is correctly structured from the get go.

 Once the design is complete on our end, we send it over to the client for review.